mapbender/mapbender-workshop/MIGRATION_GUIDE.md

 * Make sure you have PHP >= 7.4 or PHP 8.x
 * Provide a backup of your database.
 * Update your database schema to 3.3 with app/console doctrine:schema:update --force
+* config.yml: Pleas note that in the doctrine connection configuration variables must be set with quotes for example '%database_driver%'
 * CAUTION: Please note that the eye at application is from (3.2.x) used to make the application available for the anonymous user (public access).
 Before the eye /checkbox at security was used to publish an application.

 To update from 3.2.x to 3.3.x should be quite easy.